expo/expo/docs/pages/workflow/expo-cli.md

 This build is not automatically code signed for submission to the Apple App Store. `npx expo run:ios` should mostly be used to test bugs that only show up in production builds.
 Native code signing requires several network requests and is prone to many different types of errors from the Apple servers.
 To generate a production build that is code signed for the App Store, we recommend using [EAS Build](/build/introduction).

 When you compile your app onto a Simulator, the Simulator's native error logs will be piped to the Expo CLI process in the terminal.
-This is useful for quickly seeing bugs that may cause a fatal error, for example missing permission messages.
+This is useful for quickly seeing bugs that may cause a fatal error.
+For example, missing permission messages.
 Error piping is not available for physical iOS devices.

 You can debug using `lldb` and all of the native Apple debugging tools by opening the project in Xcode and rebuilding from Xcode: